 Chef Language, Resources, and Helpers: The Chef Infra Language is a comprehensive systems configuration language with resources and helpers for configuring operating systems.
 The Chef Infra Language is based on Ruby, allowing you to utilize the power of Ruby when the built-in language doesn't meet your needs out of the box.
-With the Chef Language users define configurations once and then can apply them across mixed fleets of Linux, Mac and Windows systems, regardless of OS version and architecture.
+With the Chef Language, users define configurations once and apply them across mixed fleets of Linux, macOS and Windows systems, regardless of OS version and architecture.

 - Resources: Resources are used for configuring components such as packages, files, directories, or firewalls.
-Today, Chef Infra Client ships with more than 160+ resources for common automation tasks such as user, file, kernel\module and windows\task. - Helpers: Helpers enable users to make configuration decisions based on operating systems, clouds, virtualization hypervisors, and more.
+Today, Chef Infra Client ships with more than 165+ resources for common automation tasks such as user, file, kernel_module and windows_task. - Helpers: Helpers enable users to make configuration decisions based on operating systems, clouds, virtualization hypervisors, and more.

-ChefDK End of Life: ChefDK was first shipped in 2014 and on December 31st, 2020 reached end-of-life status.
+ChefDK End of Life: ChefDK was first shipped in 2014 and on Dec.
+31, 2020, reached end-of-life status.
 Chef Workstation launched in 2018 has since been replaced ChefDK.
 Chef Workstation includes all the tools you're familiar with in ChefDK, plus much more.
-We've packaged new tools for working with VMware, executing ad-hoc jobs, updating your cookbooks, and bootstrapping system.
+We've packaged new tools for working with VMware, executing ad-hoc jobs, updating your cookbooks, integrating InSpec compliance, and bootstrapping system.
 For more information read the blog "Goodbye ChefDK, Hello Chef Workstation".

-Chef Cookstyle: Cookstyle is a code analysis tool built upon RuboCop that replaced Foodcritic in September 2019 and ships as part of Chef Workstation.
+Chef Cookstyle: Cookstyle is a code-analysis and linting tool built upon RuboCop that replaced Foodcritic in September 2019, and ships as part of Chef Workstation.
 Today, Chef Cookstyle includes nearly 250 Chef Infra specific rules (called cops) that catch common cookbook coding mistakes, clean up portions of code that are no longer necessary and detect deprecations that prevent cookbooks from running on the latest releases of Chef Infra Client.

 Policyfiles: Policyfiles are the best way to handle dependencies and change management across your Chef Infra managed infrastructure.
 They combine the very best parts of Roles, Environments, and Berkshelf into a single workflow.
-Because Chef Infra Policyfiles are immutable and cannot be changed once bundled, the Chef Infra Client no longer recalculates dependencies at the start of every run, making them faster and more efficient.
+A single chef install command bundles multiple cookbooks, profiles and dependencies into an immutable object.
+Immutable Chef Infra Policyfiles cannot be changed once bundled, ensuring your configurations change only when you want them to.
+The Chef Infra Client no longer recalculates dependencies at the start of every run, making them faster and more efficient.
 For more information view the Policyfile documentation.

-Test Kitchen: Test Kitchen is an independent open-source project sponsored by Chef to provide real-world test environments in containers, VMs and cloud instances to execute infrastructure code on one or more platforms in isolation.
+Test Kitchen: Test Kitchen is an independent open-source project sponsored by Chef that provides real-world test environments in containers, VMs and cloud instances to execute infrastructure code on one or more platforms in isolation.
 Test Kitchen is Chef's integration testing tool of choice for cookbooks.
 It's included as part of Chef Workstation and used by all Chef-managed community cookbooks.

-Chef Infra Client 17 Key New Features
+Chef Infra Client 18 Key New Features

-The release of Chef Infra Client 17 includes a number of new features and improvements, including a renewed focus on Test Driven Development (TDD), enhanced system coverage for different architectures and cloud instances, and more tools that make using and upgrading Chef Infra easier.
+The release of Chef Infra Client 18 includes a number of new features and improvements, including a renewed focus on Test Driven Development (TDD), enhanced system coverage for different architectures and cloud instances, and more tools that make using and upgrading Chef Infra easier.

-Key new features and enhancement introduced in Chef Infra Client 17 include:
+Key new features and enhancement introduced in Chef Infra Client 18 include: